chriswendt/ietf/draft-ietf-stir-passport.md

 JWS defines the "typ" (Type) Header Parameter to declare the media type [IANA.MediaTypes] of the JWS.

 For PASSporT Token the "typ" header MUST minimally include and begin with "passport".
 This represents that the encoded token is a JWT of type passport.
-Note with extensions explained later in this document, the typ may be another value if defined as a passport extension.

 **3.1.2 "alg" (Algorithm) Header Parameter**